Cops and community talk the "social contract" in public forum

-PASC held its first night of open dialog between community members and police officers July 9.
-The event was facilitated by Cynthia Henderson, an associate professor of Theatre Arts at Ithaca College, who is gaining prominence among locals for her oratory prowess at recent rallies and her commitment to pursuing policy change in Ithaca.
-The dialog is meant to establish a base via "The Social Contract" for discussing police and community expectations in the future.
+PASC held its first night of open dialogue between community members and police officers July 9.
+The event was facilitated by Cynthia Henderson, a professor of Theatre Arts at Ithaca College, who is gaining prominence among locals for her oratory prowess at recent rallies and her commitment to pursuing policy change in Ithaca.
+The dialogue is meant to establish a base via "The Social Contract" for discussing police and community expectations in the future.

 Last night's event featured Harmony Malone, a local dance teacher, Mikel Moss, a local drama therapist, and Reverend Nathaniel Wright of Calvary Baptist Church representing community members; and Lt.
 Scott Garin, Sgt.
 Loretta Tomberelli and Officer Justin Baldesarre, who represented the police department.
 The panel was posed questions sent in by community members ahead of time and arranged approximately six feet apart facing the main camera on the Kitchen Theatre Stage.
 Mayor Svante Myrick arrived towards the latter half of the conversation, citing work obligations.